Leidos Holdings, Inc. (NYSE:LDOS) Shares Sold by State of New Jersey Common Pension Fund D

-State of New Jersey Common Pension Fund D trimmed its stake in shares of Leidos Holdings, Inc. (NYSE:LDOS) by 6.3% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 85,656 shares of the aerospace company’s stock after selling 5,712 shares during the period.
-State of New Jersey Common Pension Fund D owned 0.06% of Leidos worth $7,636,000 at the end of the most recent quarter.
+State of New Jersey Common Pension Fund D cut its stake in Leidos Holdings, Inc. (NYSE:LDOS) by 6.3% during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 85,656 shares of the aerospace company’s stock after selling 5,712 shares during the period.
+State of New Jersey Common Pension Fund D’s holdings in Leidos were worth $7,636,000 as of its most recent SEC filing.

+A number of analysts have recently weighed in on LDOS shares.
+ValuEngine raised shares of Leidos from a “sell” rating to a “hold” rating in a research report on Monday, August 3rd.
+JPMorgan Chase & Co. raised shares of Leidos from a “neutral” rating to an “overweight” rating and set a $115.00 price objective for the company in a report on Tuesday, September 22nd.
+Evercore ISI initiated coverage on shares of Leidos in a report on Friday, August 21st.
+They issued an “outperform” rating for the company.
+Finally, Barclays raised shares of Leidos from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $109.00 to $110.00 in a report on Wednesday, September 23rd.
+Three analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
+The company has an average rating of “Buy” and a consensus target price of $116.46.

+Leidos (NYSE:LDOS) last posted its earnings results on Tuesday, August 4th.
+The aerospace company reported $1.55 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.07 by $0.48.
+Leidos had a return on equity of 23.81% and a net margin of 5.26%.
+The firm had revenue of $2.91 billion during the quarter, compared to analyst estimates of $3.02 billion.
+During the same period in the previous year, the company earned $1.16 EPS.
+The company’s revenue for the quarter was up 6.7% on a year-over-year basis.
+As a group, analysts anticipate that Leidos Holdings, Inc. will post 5.44 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 31st.
-Stockholders of record on Tuesday, December 15th will be paid a dividend of $0.34 per share.
-This represents a $1.36 dividend on an annualized basis and a dividend yield of 1.64%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, December 31st.
+Investors of record on Tuesday, December 15th will be issued a $0.34 dividend.
+This represents a $1.36 annualized dividend and a yield of 1.64%.
 Leidos’s dividend payout ratio (DPR) is currently 26.31%.

-A number of research firms have recently weighed in on LDOS.
-Evercore ISI began coverage on shares of Leidos in a research report on Friday, August 21st.
-They set an “outperform” rating for the company.
-Barclays raised shares of Leidos from an “equal weight” rating to an “overweight” rating and boosted their price target for the company from $109.00 to $110.00 in a report on Wednesday, September 23rd.
-ValuEngine upgraded shares of Leidos from a “sell” rating to a “hold” rating in a research report on Monday, August 3rd.
-Finally, JPMorgan Chase & Co. upgraded shares of Leidos from a “neutral” rating to an “overweight” rating and set a $115.00 price target on the stock in a research report on Tuesday, September 22nd.
-Three analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $116.46.

 Leidos Holdings, Inc provides services and solutions in the defense, intelligence, civil, and health markets in the United States and internationally.
 It operates through three segments: Defense Solutions, Civil, and Health.
 The Defense Solutions segment offers national security solutions and systems for air, land, sea, space, and cyberspace for the U.S.